Biomass as a sustainable HVAC source

 Biomass boilers are a key component of HVAC systems that utilize biomass as a fuel source.
 These boilers work by burning organic materials such as wood pellets, agricultural waste, or dedicated energy crops.
 The combustion process releases heat, which is then transferred to water or air, providing warmth for space heating or water heating purposes.

-READ MORE Benefits of renewable HVAC energy
+READ MORE Advantages of geothermal HVAC systems

 One of the main advantages of biomass boilers is their high efficiency.
 Modern biomass boilers are designed to maximize the utilization of the fuel, ensuring minimal waste and optimal energy output.
 This not only reduces the environmental impact but also helps save on heating costs in the long run.